-Roy Meadow (figure) had a distinguished career but a sad conclusion as he became increasingly involved in medico-legal work.
+Roy Meadow (figure) had a distinguished career.
 In 1968 he was awarded the Donald Paterson Prize of the British Paediatric Association for a study of the effects on parents of having a child in hospital.
 In 1977 he described Munchausen Syndrome by Proxy.
-In 1980 he was awarded the chair of paediatrics at St James’s University Hospital and later became involved in the formation of the Royal College of Paediatrics and Child Health becoming the first President in 1998 for which he received a knighthood.
+In 1980 he was awarded the chair of paediatrics at St James’s University Hospital and later became involved took a central role in the formation of the new Royal College of Paediatrics and Child Health becoming the first President in 1998 for which he received a knighthood.

 Dr. Ian Forsythe had F Ward to himself.
 He was a dour Ulster-man and already an experienced consultant paediatrician when appointed.
 His special interest was neurology but he was essentially a general paediatrician who had previously worked in Belfast.
 He was appointed on Dr. Eric Allibone’s retirement in 1970.
 His two registrars in the early seventies, David Haigh and Peter Congdon (1944-1987) (figure), were to become Dr. Littlewood’s Senior Registrars a couple of years later.
 David moved on to Bradford.
 Peter, after a very productive time with Dr. Littlewood when he was involved in a number of publications, became the first specialist neonatologist at the Leeds general Infirmary.
 Sadly, within a few years of his appointment, he died from oesophageal cancer in 1987; the neonatal unit at the LGI is named after him.